-Whether you need daily or vacation things to do with kids in Traverse City, there are tons of places to explore.
+Whether you need daily or vacation things to do in Traverse City with kids, there are tons of places to explore.
 In fact, the abundance of activities makes the city one of the best places to visit in Northern Michigan.
 From hiking trails and bowling to great restaurants and movies, you don’t have to spend a lot of money to have fun with kids in Traverse City.
 Look at our list of things to do in Traverse City with kids that are cheap or completely free!

 Look for Hidden Cache